 Amanda DykeCulture Officer - Development

-The Hunter family has committed $50,000 to the project.
-The Barrie Public Art Committee (BPAC) plans to raise an additional $50,000 in gifts from interested residents and businesses.
-The funds raised will be used for the competition process, creation of the commissioned work, installation costs, insurance, conservation and maintenance.
-With Bob’s long history in Barrie, and with his many business associates and friends, the committee are confident this is possible.
-This will be the first site-specific work for Meridian Place.
+This is the first site-specific work for Meridian Place.
 This project’s acknowledgement of our performing arts history and its connection to an admired figure who played a central role in it, will provide a foundation for a diverse public art collection in Barrie.
 What better way to start than at Meridian Place, the centre of the city, where it all began with the realization of Bob Hunter’s vision.
-The City of Barrie is working in partnership with the BPAC, Downtown Barrie BIA and the Hunter family on the fundraising campaign and commissioning process for this public art project.

-People who contribute $1,000 or more to the fundraising campaign will be recognized in name on a plaque near the sculpture.
+People who contributed $1,000 or more to the fundraising campaign are recognized in name on a plaque near the sculpture.

 The page you are attempting to view is not currently compatible

 with the dimensions of your device.
 Please visit this page on a